 Meeting Snowflake changed everything.
 While we'd had some goat experience, she was everything and more and continues to amaze and inspire us every day.
 Growing up in the city afforded very little interaction with goats, and it wasn't until we brought Snowflake to our new-to-us ranch that things really changed and the ranch started to take direction.

 She was ringbearer at our wedding, also helping with a good deal of the coordinating and office work!
 We added to the herd and have continued to do so, with each goat having a distinct personality and sweet disposition that claims a special place in our hearts.

 And much like potato chips, you can't have just one!

 Our goats are VERY loved, and their happiness and health is our top priority.
-While we retain many of our baby goats born on the ranch, some may become available after weaning and making their tour in Goat Yoga (where they learn socialization), if interested in learning more please visit our ranch website.
+While we retain many of our baby goats born on the ranch, some may become available after weaning and making their tour in Goat Yoga (where they learn socialization), if interested in learning more please visit our farm and ranch website.

 Ranch Q + A

 CAGY is a public outreach program by Mullenax Ranch.
 We are a small family owned and operated working ranch out of Tehachapi, CA with mobile goat yoga programs all over the state.
 Our specialty is Nigerian Dwarf Goats, which are classified as a miniature breed of dairy goat.
 We started offering goat yoga in June 2018 as a way to help feed and care for the animals after a particularly hard winter on the ranch, along with public interest in meeting our beloved miniature goats.
 We're a young husband and wife team with a dream, living 'off-the-grid' and hoping to preserve the natural landscape the ranch calls home through holistic management.
 Every public outreach program goes directly back into caring for and providing for the animals.
 We do goat yoga to feed our animals.